pkuzan/aws-basics/lab/aws-basics.md

 ```

 ### Deploy
-Next we need to do is build the application and zip file.
+Next we need to build the application and zip file.
 Open a Command or Terminal window, change to the directory that contains your application.
 Hint - it has pom.xml in it.
 Type the following command